raspy135/Qun-synthesizer/README.md

 ### PLY:SEQ ON/OFF
 The sequencer has 8 steps, but it has more modes than ON/OFF.
+You can set different type of notes by turning dial while you press the button.

 Status | Meaning
 ------------ | -------------